crate/croud/docs/configuration.rst

 Available profiles
 ==================

-The API Endpoint for all profiles is ``https://console.cratedb.cloud``
+The API endpoint for all profiles is ``https://console.cratedb.cloud``.

 ========================== ====================================== ===========
 Profile                    Region                                 Format